-Policy defines and organizes objects in your Dynamic Access Provider database.
+Policy defines and organizes objects in your Conjur database.
 Policy also establishes the rules for role-based access on resources.

 Policy defines security rules.
 It is written using YAML, a language that is human and machine readable.
 Policy is loaded directly into Conjur.